-In addition to aligning with AISNE Standards of Accreditation, AISNE-accredited schools and candidates for AISNE accreditation must:
+In addition to aligning with AISNE Accreditation Standards, AISNE-accredited schools and candidates for AISNE accreditation must:

-- Have a clear statement of mission and philosophy.
+- Has a clear statement of mission and philosophy.

-- Be incorporated as a not-for-profit organization as attested by federal and state records.
+- Is incorporated as a not-for-profit organization as attested by federal and state records.

-- Have a non-discrimination statement as required by law.
+- Has a non-discrimination statement as required by law.

-- Be governed by an appropriately constituted and substantially independent governing board, in accordance with the by-laws of the corporation.
+- Is governed by an appropriately constituted and substantially independent governing board, in accordance with the by-laws of the corporation.

-- Have policies and procedures to ensure that any perceived or actual conflicts of interest for board members are disclosed and managed appropriately.
+- Has policies and procedures to ensure that any perceived or actual conflicts of interest for board members are disclosed and managed appropriately.

-- Have an annual audit of the school’s financial statements, performed by an independent certified public accountant.
+- Has an annual audit of the school’s financial statements, performed by an independent certified public accountant.

-- Have a process for the ongoing monitoring of its compliance with all federal, state, and local legal and regulatory requirements.
+- Has a process for the ongoing monitoring of its compliance with all federal, state, and local legal and regulatory requirements.

 The following are the most current guidance documents for the AISNE accreditation process and apply to schools considering AISNE accreditation for the first time or planning ahead for a future AISNE reaccreditation: